geekypedia/Rester/README.md

 Legacy Mode
 -----
 Certain free hosting sites do not allow PUT or DELETE methods.
+Even some tightly controlled corporate environments have such restrictions.
+While configuring the API, there is an option to turn the Legacy Mode on.
+This will magically convert all of your PUT and DELETE APIs into old fashioned POST APIs with /update and /delete in the route path.

+If you want to see the difference, just turn on/off the feature and refresh the API documentation explorer.

-In that case, you can still use POST with X-HTTP-Method-Override header.
+If the above solution does not work for you, then you can still follow standard practices by using POST with X-HTTP-Method-Override header.
+You can do that without turning Legacy Mode on.

 Example:
 If you need to make a call to